The Wine: Dinavolino 2018

 Dinavolino 2018, like its big sibling Dinavolo, is an orange wine made from 25% Ortrugo, 25% Malvasia di Candia, 25% Marsanne, and 25% unknown grapes grown in Val Trebbia, Emilia-Romagna, Central Italy.
 The difference between the two wines is the length of the skin contact period.
 Dinavolino is also lower in alcohol and less concentrated.

-Dinavolo and Dinavolino are the brainchild of natural winemaker-philosopher Giulio Armani and one of the most representative orange wines from Italy.
+Dinavolo and Dinavolino are made by natural winemaker-philosopher Giulio Armani and one of the most representative orange wines from Italy.
 Spontaneous fermentation with indigenous yeasts, maceration on the skins for several months.
 Unfined, unfiltered, no added sulfites.

 The Producer: Azienda Agricola Denavolo